COMPASS: Established Maker Programme 2019/20 offers tailored one to one support for makers who are established in their practice.

 There are three programmes to provide support for a wide range of craft careers; Next Generation, Emerging Maker and Established Maker.
 COMPASS offers a unique mix of active learning, mentoring and specialist advice.
 Participants can learn about finance, marketing, branding, selling effectively, entrepreneurship and more.

-The selection panel for Round 1 of the COMPASS: Established Maker Programme 2019 consisted of Diana Sykes (Director, Fife Contemporary), Jessica Bonehill (Creative Industries Officer, Creative Scotland) and Jo Scott (Craft Scotland, Project Manager).
+The selection panel for both rounds of the COMPASS: Established Maker Programme 2019/20 consisted of Diana Sykes (Director, Fife Contemporary), Jessica Bonehill (Creative Industries Officer, Creative Scotland) and Jo Scott (Craft Scotland, Head of Programmes).